Kisky3/TOEIC/README.md

 13.`due`: owned or owing as a debt or right; payable; expected or supposed to happen, arrive.

 14.`endorse`: to write on the back of, to support; to approve; to sanction.

+15.`headquarters`: the main office or center of operations.